coffee2code/reveal-template/readme.txt

 = () =
 * Change: Store setting name in class constant
+* Change: Update plugin framework to 048
+    * 048:
+    * When resetting options, delete the option rather than setting it with default values
+    * Prevent double "Settings reset" admin notice upon settings reset
+    * 047:
+    * Don't save default setting values to database on install
+    * Change "Cheatin', huh?" error messages to "Something went wrong.", consistent with WP core
+    * Note compatibility through WP 4.9+
+    * Drop compatibility with version of WP older than 4.7
 * New: Add CHANGELOG.md file and move all but most recent changelog entries into it
 * Change: Initialize plugin on `plugins_loaded` action instead of on load
 * Unit tests: